Rolv-Arild/rocket-learn/README.md

 git clone https://github.com/Rolv-Arild/rocket-learn.git
 ```

+3) Start up, in order:

+- the Redis server
+- the Learner
+- the Workers

-3) Look at the examples to get up and running
+Look at the examples to get up and running